bendangelo/EntityJS/README.md

 * `Inherit()` on entities is now `def()`
 * `Extend()` on entities is now `attr()`

-There are many more name changes, make sure to read the component source code for more information.
-Also every component has a usage example.
+There are many more name changes, make sure to read the component source code for help.
+Most components have a usage example to help you along while the API / tutorials get up to date.

 ### Short getters and setters